MicrosoftDocs/power-automate-docs/articles/trigger-flow-powerbi-report.md

 * Additional manual inputs to the button are not supported at this time.
 * The visual is not supported for PaaS embedded scenarios nor in Sovereign Cloud scenarios.
 * Create flows that you will use with the Power BI button trigger directly within the Power BI report.
 Do not go directly to Power Automate to create these flows as the trigger will not have access to the data fields necessary for creating the flow.
-* Power BI data will be sent to and processed in a geography where the flow is deployed.
+* Power BI data is sent to, and processed in, a geography where the flow is deployed.
-* The Power Automate visual isn't supported for PaaS embedded scenarios, nor in Sovereign Cloud scenarios.
+* The Power Automate visual isn't supported for PaaS-embedded scenarios, nor in sovereign cloud scenarios.